shopware/docs/guides/plugins/plugins/plugin-fundamentals/plugin-lifecycle.md

 ### Deactivate

 The opposite of the `activate` method.
-Its triggered once the plugin deactivates the plugin.
+It is triggered once the plugin deactivates the plugin.
 This method should mostly do the opposite of the plugin's `activate` method:

 * Deactivate entities created by the `install` method
-* Maybe remove entities, that cannot be deactivated but would harm the system, if they remained in the system while the plugin
+* Maybe remove entities, that cannot be deactivated but would harm the system, if they remained in the system while the plugin is inactive

-  is inactive

 {% code title="<plugin root>/src/SwagBasicExample" %}